Sextic tensor model in rank $3$ at next-to-leading order: Beta functions details

 \subsubsection{$S_{\zeta}$ integral}

 The $S_{\zeta}$ integral with Schwinger parameters can be written as:

 Doing the change of variables $a_1=\alpha \beta$ and $a_2=\alpha(1-\beta)$, we can integrate $\beta$ to obtain:

 However, one needs to take into account the subtraction of the local part of the four-point insertion.
-Using a Taylor expansion with integral rest, the subtracted $S_{\zeta}$ can then be written as:
+Using a Taylor expansion with integral rest, the subtracted $S_{\zeta}$ can then be written as:\footnote{The local part of the four-point insertion responsible for the subdivergence is: